 There are varying degrees of farsightedness, depending on the eyes’ ability to focus on close-up objects.
 If you can only clearly see objects that are very far away, you’re severely farsighted.
 Generally, farsightedness can be corrected with prescription eyeglasses or contact lenses.
 Some people have refractive surgery.

 A flat cornea is one cause of farsightedness.
 You can also be farsighted if your eyeball is shorter than normal.
 This causes light to focus beyond your retina instead of on it.
 You’re more likely to be farsighted if your parents are.

 If you’re farsighted, your eyes have to work hard to see anything up close.
-Some of the symptoms of farsightedness are due to this extra eyestrain.
-Symptoms include:
+This causes eyestrain.
+Some symptoms of farsightedness are due to this extra eyestrain.

 - squinting to see better

 - an aching or burning sensation around your eyes

 - a headache after reading or other tasks that require you to focus on something up close